jeffalstott/powerlaw/README.rst

 `Update Notifications, Mailing List, and Contacts`__

-`Note!
+Note!
 This code works on Python 2.x, not 3.x.
-This code was developed and tested with the `Enthought Python Distribution`__ and will update to 3.x whenever Enthought updates to 3.x.
+This code was developed and tested with the `Enthought Python Distribution`__, and will update to 3.x whenever Enthought updates to 3.x.
 The full version of Enthought is `available for free for academic use`__.

 __ http://code.google.com/p/powerlaw/wiki/Installation